 The USDA does not consider thawing frozen meat on the counter as safe.
 Instead, it is recommended that the chicken be kept in the fridge, submerged in cold water in its packaging, or microwaved.
 The best way is to thaw it in advance by moving it from the freezer to the refrigerator a day or two before cooking.

-You can reheat chicken multiple times, as long as the internal temperature of the meat reaches 75°c (165°f) each time.
+You can reheat chicken multiple times, as long as the internal temperature of the meat reaches 75°C (165°F) each time.
 However, the flavour and texture of the meat degrade with each reheating.
-It is advised not to reheat the chicken multiple times; it's best to reheat it only once.
+Itis best not to reheat the chicken more than once.
 If you want to keep the leftovers for over two to three days, use the freezing method for longer preservation.

 How to reheat curry?
 Reheating is a simple process; often, the curry tastes flavorful due to the presence of spices, which bolsters the dish's flavours.
-Once the curry is preheated, you can place it in the oven and cook it for 15 minutes at a temperature above 175°f to kill any harmful bacteria that may have contaminated the dish.
+Once the curry is preheated, place it in the oven and cook for 15 minutes at a temperature above 175°F to kill any harmful bacteria that may have contaminated the dish.

 You can use a stovetop to reheat and serve the curry piping hot immediately.